ltgcgo/docs/src/matrix/README.md

 #### Discord
 - Due to Discord validating time-sensitive HMAC codes on attachment URLs, media from Discord cannot be bridged currently.
   - This was fixed on 27th March 2024, where a combination of active and passive media proxying was deployed.
+- Some of the animated stickers were vector images encoded in custom-defined JSON files.
+As a result, none of the services other than Discord recognizes them.

 ## Bridging service
 ### FLOSS projects